 “Everything is all right?”

-“Everything is all right,” I nodded.
+“Everything is all right,” I said with a nod.

 “Good,” he said, and stepped into the room.
-“Sorry – I’m a bit bored right now.
+“Sorry, I’m a bit bored right now.
 Slow day…”

 “Is it… Is it normal to be slow?”
 I asked, surprising us both.